 Be sure to change the filter condition to Filter out items matching none of the following and be sure to unclick Directories at the bottom – has a tendency to break things.
 It should now look something like this:

-Now click Ok and on the following screen be sure to apply the filter to both
+Now click Ok and on the following screen be sure to apply the filter to both local and remote filters like this:

 Now click Apply and you should be off the races.
 You don’t need a screen shot of how to press Apply do you?